dillonpan/android-ios-store/README.md

 ['Instagram', 'SOCIAL', '4.5', '66509917', 'Varies with device', '1,000,000,000+', 'Free', '0', 'Teen', 'Social', 'July 31, 2018', 'Varies with device', 'Varies with device']

 It looks like the only difference between these entries is the # of reviews(Column 4).
 However, it's highly unlikely that Instagram is the only duplicated app.
-We can take a look and see how many apps are duplicated, at least by title:
+We can look and see how many apps are duplicated, at least by title:

 ```python
 duplicate_apps = []